 About Leader Election

-• [x] Dysfunctional node have no impact on cluster performance
+• [x] Dysfunctional nodes have no impact on cluster performance

 • [x] Heterogeneous configuration and hardware have no impact on cluster performance

-• [x] Network speed have no impact on cluster performance
+• [x] Network speed has no impact on cluster performance

 • [x] Read scalability does not impact write scalability

-• [x] Network quality fluctuation have no impact on cluster performance
+• [x] Network quality fluctuation has no impact on cluster performance

-• [x] Can benefit human expertise on false positive failure detection
+• [x] Benefits from human expertise on false positive failure detection

-• [x] Can benefit a minimum cluster size of two data nodes
+• [x] Supports minimum cluster size of two data nodes

-• [x] Overloading the leader can lead to data loss on failover or no failover depending of setup
+• [x] Overloading the leader can lead to data loss on failover or prevent failover depending on setup

-• [x] READ on replica is eventually consistent
+• [x] Read operations on replicas are eventually consistent

-• [x] ACID can be preserved via route to leader always
+• [x] ACID properties can be preserved by routing all operations to the leader

-Leader Election Asynchronous Cluster can guarantee continuity of service at no performance cost for the leader and in some specific conditions with "No Data Loss".
+Leader election asynchronous clusters can guarantee continuity of service at no performance cost for the leader and in specific conditions achieve zero data loss.

-It is not always desirable to perform automatic failover in an asynchronous cluster, replication-manager enforces some tunable settings to constraint the architecture state in which the failover can happen.
+Automatic failover in asynchronous clusters is not always desirable. replication-manager provides tunable settings to constrain the architecture state in which failover can occur.

 • [x] Replica stream in sync

-• [x] Replica stream not sync but state allows automatic failover
+• [x] Replica stream not in sync but state allows automatic failover

-• [x] Replica stream not sync but state does not allow automatic failover
+• [x] Replica stream not in sync and state does not allow automatic failover

 Staying in sync

-When the replication can be monitored in sync, the failover can be done without loss of data, provided that replication-manager waits for all replicated events to be applied to the elected replica, before re-opening traffic.
-In order to reach this state most of the time, we advise next section settings.
+When replication can be monitored in sync, failover can be performed without data loss, provided that replication-manager waits for all replicated events to be applied to the elected replica before re-opening traffic.
+To maintain this state, use the settings described in the next section.